mdiloreto/terraform-google-pga-private-dns-records/README.md

 ## Overview

 This module is designed to enable and configure Private Google Access (PGA) in a Google Cloud Virtual Private Cloud (VPC).
-By enabling Private Google Access, Compute Engine VMs without external Virtual IP (VIP) addresses can connect to Google APIs and services through their internal IP addresses.
+By enabling Private Google Access, Compute Engine VMs without external Virtual IP (VIP) addresses can connect to Google APIs and services through their internal IP addresses and the Default Route to 0.0.0.0/0 in the VPC does not have Default Internet Gateway as Next Hop.
 This will maintain external traffic to Google APIs and Services within the GCP Backbone.

+Refer oficial Google Documentation for more details: [Configure Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access)

 ## Table of Contents